morllz/Snowflax/README.md

 # Snowflax
 This is a WIP game engine based on the Cherno's game engine series.
-It's not ment to be used for production as it's purely a learning project of mine.
+It's not ment for production but is purely a learning project of mine.